Podcast: U.S. Economic Relationship with China and Reshoring Manufacturing Capabilities

 Dan Sennott: And so I'll end on this question from both Nasim and Chris.
 Do we think that the U.S. is attempting to decouple from the Chinese economy?
 Nasim, what's your view on that?

 Nasim Fussell: You know, I do think that there are some steps we're taking that may certainly cause it to appear as though we're trying to do that, but I really do believe that there is a recognition that a significantly important recognition both within the administration and in Congress, maybe not every corner, but it's there that this is a large economy and we cannot simply decouple, right?
 I think that there are some areas where obviously there are some very stringent measures being put in place.
 We talked about forced labor and in particular the Uyghur Forced Labor Prevention Act, which creates this rebuttable presumption.
-One could argue that that is effectively congress' message to companies to just leave, right, because the burden will be so heavy to work through this law and comply.
+One could argue that is effectively congress' message to companies to just leave, right, because the burden will be so heavy to work through this law and comply.
 On the other hand, you could say that this is really a serious recognition of, you know, some serious human rights violations that we cannot simply let go by the wayside.
 More broadly speaking, I think that these guardrails are being set up for us to almost reinvent this relationship, if you will.
-I think that USICA and Competes are an effort to do that by making us competitive in some areas where there has been recognition over these past 20 years that that we are not doing what we should be to ensure that competitiveness.
+I think that USICA and Competes are an effort to do that by making us competitive in some areas where there has been recognition over these past 20 years that we are not doing what we should be to ensure that competitiveness.
 And I hate to say I think there's going to be some growing pains through this process as we try to figure out what exactly is the right amount of push and pull is going to be.
 But no doubt there will be more measures coming.
 There is going to be a growing number of bills.
 At the same time, I think there is an understanding that we have to work together.
 As I noted earlier in the podcast, we have a large number of customers for U.S. products in China, and that is something that the U.S. does not lose sight of.
 And I think we're just trying to find the right balance for competition and a way to coexist in this new economic order vis-a-vis China.

 More broadly speaking, I think that these guardrails are being set up for us to almost reinvent this relationship, if you will.
-I think that USICA and Competes are an effort to do that by making us competitive in some areas where there has been recognition over these past 20 years that that we are not doing what we should be to ensure that competitiveness.
+I think that USICA and Competes are an effort to do that by making us competitive in some areas where there has been recognition over these past 20 years that we are not doing what we should be to ensure that competitiveness.

 Dan Sennott: And parting thoughts, Chris?